This page provides you with information about the legal system in Slovakia.

-Under Article 87(1) of Act No 460/1992 (the Constitution of the Slovak Republic), bills may be introduced by the following:
+Under Article 87(1) of Act No 460/1992 (the Constitution of the Slovak Republic), bills may be presented by the following:

 - committees of the National Council of the Slovak Republic,

-- members of the National Council of the Slovak Republic (also referred to as Members of Parliament),
+- members of the National Council of the Slovak Republic,

-Bills are submitted arranged in sections, together with explanatory notes.
+Bills are submitted arranged in sections, together with a preamble.

 In accordance with the rules of procedure of the National Council of the Slovak Republic (Act No 350/1996), bills go through three readings:

-- The first reading involves a general debate on the substance or what is known as the ‘philosophy’ of the proposed law.
-At this stage, no amendments or additions may be proposed.
+- The first reading involves a general debate on the substance or what is known as the ‘philosophy’ of the draft act.
+At this reading, no amendments or additions may be proposed.

 - On the second reading, the bill is discussed by the National Council committee(s) to which it has been assigned.
-Every bill must also pass through the Constitutional Committee, in particular to ensure its compatibility with the Slovak Constitution, constitutional laws, international treaties binding on the Slovak Republic, laws, and EU law.
+Every bill must be reviewed by the Constitutional Committee, in particular to ensure its compatibility with the Slovak Constitution, constitutional acts, international treaties binding on the Slovak Republic, acts and EU law.
 Following this, amendments and additions may be proposed and are voted on once the committee discussions are completed.
-This is why the various positions must be brought together before the bill is discussed in the National Council of the Slovak Republic.
+This is why the various positions must be consolidated before the bill is debated in the National Council of the Slovak Republic.
 The bill is sent to the National Council of the Slovak Republic once the Coordination Committee has approved the committees’ joint report by a special resolution.
-This report forms the basis for the Slovak National Council’s debate and vote on the bill in the second reading.
+This report forms the basis for the Slovak National Council’s debate and vote on the bill on the second reading.

 Voting (decision on the bill)

-For a law to be passed, at least half the members present must vote in favour of it.
+For a law to be passed, an absolute majority of members present must vote in favour of it.

 The Constitution may be amended and individual articles repealed only if passed by a qualified majority, which means three-fifths of all members of the National Council of the Slovak Republic (3/5 of 150).

-The National Council of the Slovak Republic is a quorum if at least half its members are present.
+The National Council of the Slovak Republic is quorate if at least half its members are present.